Anusha3-d/data-analyst-portfolio/01-sql-sales-analysis/README.md

 4. Copy any query from superstore_analysis.sql and run it

 ## Connect
-- LinkedIn: linkedin.com/in/anushachowdaryd
+- LinkedIn:linkedin.com/in/anusha-chowdary-d-843192295
-- GitHub: github.com/anushachowdary
+- GitHub: github.com/Anusha3-d